department-of-veterans-affairs/va-mobile-app/README.md

 - [Android Studio](https://developer.android.com/studio)

 - SQA client secret.
 This will need to be saved in your `.bash_profile` or `.zshrc` file as `APP_CLIENT_SECRET`

+- For DemoMode, you will the to save a string into your `.bash_profile` or `.zshrc` file as `DEMO_PASSWORD`.
+This can be any password you want, since it will only be used on your builds.
+Released builds will not see your password.
 ### Native Host Setup
 Download and install: